 Will I have to wear a mask at Kallah, even if I am fully vaccinated?

 You will not be required to wear a mask at Kallah.
 Please be respectful of others around you that choose to wear a mask.

 Discrimination against those who choose to wear a mask is a violation of the ALEPH Safety, Respect, and Equity Code of Conduct and will not be tolerated.

 ALEPH is not requiring social distancing at Kallah, but we ask that you respect the wishes of those around you who choose to remain further away from other participants.

 What happens if I test positive while onsite?

 Should you test positive while onsite, you will immediately begin quarantine.
-If you are sharing a room with another individual, you will be transferred to a single room with a private bathroom.
-If you are already in a single room, you will remain in your room.
-CSU will deliver three meals a day directly to you, and you will need to remain in quarantine until your quarantine is over and you may safely return home.
-Should your quarantine need to extend past July 10 (the end date of the program) you will be responsible for the additional cost of added nights and meals.
+Quarantine accommodations may vary.
+If you are not already in a single room, and an additional single room is not available, you will be required to transfer to another accommodation (such as a local hotel) at your expense.
+Should your quarantine need to extend past July 9 (the end date of the program,) you will be responsible for the additional cost of added nights and meals.

 What happens if restrictions return and the event can’t be held?

 In the unlikely case that the entire event is postponed due to increased COVID-19 restrictions from the CDC and WHO, we will transfer the cost of your registration to any event taking place through the end of 2024.
 You will not be able to receive a refund for the cost of your registration.